CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Food, Coffee, Bars and Lounges

-After a day full of rides, parades, and maybe a few too many churros, food and relaxation become top priorities.
-Both Hotel Cheyenne and Hotel Santa Fe offer some solid options to keep you fuelled and happy.
-Let’s break down what’s on offer.
+After a day full of rides, parades, and snacks, good food and relaxation quickly become top priorities.
+Both Disney Hotel Cheyenne and Disney Hotel Santa Fe offer simple, buffet restaurants

 Chuck Wagon Café vs La Cantina Buffet

-If you love a bit of themed dining, Chuck Wagon Café at Hotel Cheyenne is a real winner.
-Imagine sitting in a wagon, soaking up the Wild West vibes while enjoying a hearty meal.
-It’s cosy, fun, and gives you a real sense of the hotel’s unique theme.
+If you love a bit of themed dining, Chuck Wagon Café at Disney Hotel Cheyenne is a real winner at Disney Hotel Cheyenne.
+Imagine sitting in a wagon, surrounded by Wild West details, while enjoying a hearty meal.
+It’s cosy, fun, and really leans into the hotel’s theme.

 Red Garter Saloon or Rio Grande Bar?

-For those evenings when you want to unwind with a drink, Cheyenne’s Red Garter Saloon is a real treat.
-This western-themed bar offers a relaxed spot to hang out with friends and swap stories from your day in the parks.
-You can even perch on saddles at the bar — talk about taking “saddle up” to a whole new level!
-It has that classic saloon charm that fits perfectly with the hotel’s wild west vibe.
+For those evenings when you want to unwind with a drink, the Red Garter Saloon at Disney Hotel Cheyenne is a real highlight at Disney Hotel Cheyenne.
+This western-themed bar is a relaxed spot to sit back after a long day in the parks, and yes, you can even perch on saddles at the bar.
+It’s got that classic saloon feel that fits the Wild West theme perfectly.

-Both spots serve a good range of drinks, but if you’re after a more themed, atmospheric place to relax, Cheyenne’s Red Garter Saloon definitely takes the crown.
+Both serve a decent range of drinks, but if you’re after something with more character and atmosphere, Cheyenne’s Red Garter Saloon definitely comes out on top.

 Starbucks and In-Room Drinks: What You Get